wholder/LaserCut/README.md

 - Double Click with Meta Down to zoom in on location clicked, Shift-Double Click with Meta Down to zoom out.

 ## Drawing a Spline Shape
  - Select `Spline Curve` from the `Shapes` menu then click to place the origin of the shape (does not create a point on the curve)
  - Click again to place first control point then again to place another (repeat to trace out curve.)
  - Click on first control point placed to complete and close curve.
  - Click and drag on an already placed control point to move it.
  - Click and drag on the origin to move the entire spline shape

+## Raster Images
+ - Choose **Shapes->Raster Image** to import an image file (jpeg, png, gif, or bmp) and then place it onto the canvas.
+Some devices can engrave raster images and they can also be used as a reference for drawing shapes.
+Note: be careful to make sure the imporated image is scaled to fit within the bounds of the canvas.
+Also, on slower computers, large images may draw sugglishly when placing, repositioning, or scaling the image using mouse controls.

 ## Credits
 LaserCut uses the following Java code to perform some of its functions:
 - [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to control the Zing Laser)